 1. Start your computer in Safe Mode with networking.
 To do that, restart your computer, before your system starts hit F8 several times.
 This will stop system from loading and will show Advanced boot options screen.
 Choose Safe mode with networking option from the options list using up and down arrows on your keyboard and hit Enter.

 2. Log in to the system infected with the Arena Ransomware virus.
 Launch your Internet browser and download a reliable anti-malware program and start a full system scan.
 Once the scan is complete, review scan results and remove all entries detected.

-SpyHunter 4 – fully removes all instances of Arena Ransomware – files, folders, registry keys.
+SpyHunter 5 is a powerful removal tool.
+It can remove all instances of newest viruses, similar to Arena Ransomware – files, folders, registry keys.

 Step 2: Remove following files and folders of Arena Ransomware:

 How to decrypt files infected by Arena Ransomware (.arena files)?